threshold-network/components/README.md

 `yarn`

 in the second project and that's it!
 You can now use the threshold network components by simply importing them.
+For
-For example:
+example:

 `import { H1 } from "@threshold-network/components"`

+####Note

+After executing `yarn pack` yarn caches the package so any changes made will not be saved after re-doing `yarn pack` until you clean the yarn cache (`yarn cache clean`) or just change the name of the packed file (by changing the version in `package.json` for example)